zabir-nabil/tf2-speaker-recognition/README.md

 `pip uninstall h5py; pip install 'h5py<3.0.0'` # old bug

 `apt-get install libsndfile1`

 ## Methods

-The source code is mostly taken from https://github.com/WeidiXie/VGG-Speaker-Recognition (python 2), which I re-wrote in python 3 with better documentation and some changes in model.
+The source code is taken from https://github.com/WeidiXie/VGG-Speaker-Recognition (python 2), which was modified to work in python3.

 ## How code is organized?